-Please find application forms for approval of optional papers and for thesis subject/title approvals here.
+Submit any applications for approval of optional papers and for thesis subject/title approvals here.

 Hilary Term Week 0, Monday Approval of the thesis subject/thesis title Hilary Term Week 4, Friday Examination entry for optional papers Trinity Term Week 6, Friday, 12 noon Thesis submission https://examregs.admin.ox.ac.uk/Regulation?code=mosinkorestud.
+Please ensure you are viewing the 2020-21 version.
 If there is a conflict between information in this handbook and the Examination Regulations then you should follow the Examination Regulations.